MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0c93_4.md

 </td>
 </tr>
 </table></span></div>When calling the <b>Handler</b> routine, the caller passes in a single call parameter, which is a pointer to a structure of type <a href="..\portcls\ns-portcls-_pcmethod_request.md">PCMETHOD_REQUEST</a>.

-#### - Id

-Specifies the method ID.
-This member identifies a method item in the method set.
-If the method set contains <i>n</i> items, valid method IDs are integers in the range 0 to <i>n</i>-1.

-#### - Set

-Specifies the method set.
-This member is a pointer to a GUID that uniquely identifies the method set.

 ## -remarks